Wolfrax/spots/README.md

 ## What's next?

-There is probably inconsistencies, bugs, optimizations, documentation etc etc to make.
+There are probably inconsistencies, bugs, optimizations, documentation etc etc to make.
 If you find something, let me know but be aware that this is a leisure thing for me.